-- (1) Prior coursework must correspond in instructional hours and content must be substantially similar to FTCC courses required in the degree or diploma being sought. - (2) Coursework must have been completed at a regionally accredited college or university (i.e., Southern Association of Colleges and Schools Commission on Colleges, or regional counterpart).
-Coursework completed at a non-regionally accredited college/ university can be submitted for review per the transfer credit appeal process. - (3) Course work must have been completed with a grade of "C" or better. - (4) Major courses with a technical/skill content have time limitations in terms of their relevance to the curriculum program and to the occupational field.
+- Prior coursework must correspond in instructional hours and content must be substantially similar to FTCC courses required in the degree or diploma being sought. - Coursework must have been completed at a regionally accredited college or university (i.e., Southern Association of Colleges and Schools Commission on Colleges, or regional counterpart).
+Coursework completed at a non-regionally accredited college/ university can be submitted for review per the transfer credit appeal process. - Course work must have been completed with a grade of "C" or better. - Major courses with a technical/skill content have time limitations in terms of their relevance to the curriculum program and to the occupational field.
 Courses in the technical or major area taken more than seven years prior to the current semester, either at other institutions or at FTCC, may not be considered for transfer purposes.
 Some technology-based programs may have stricter limitations on the transfer of grades, depending on changes in technology and competencies required for jobs in the field.
-Based on the recommendation of the related Department Chairperson, the final decision of the acceptance of transfer credit for major courses will be made by the Associate Vice President for Curriculum Programs. - (5) Transfer students must complete a minimum of 25 percent of resident credit at FTCC to be eligible to receive an associate degree.
-(Note: The American Bar Association requires all paralegal students to complete a minimum of 18 semester hours in legal specialty courses at FTCC.)

-(6) Official FTCC transcripts will not be provided until the student has completed the first term of enrollment at the college.
+Based on the recommendation of the related Department Chairperson, the final decision of the acceptance of transfer credit for major courses will be made by the Associate Vice President for Curriculum Programs. - Transfer students must complete a minimum of 25 percent of resident credit at FTCC to be eligible to receive an associate degree.
+Transfer credit from an ABA-approved paralegal education program may be awarded after approval by the Paralegal Technology Department Chair.
+The Department Chair will review the course syllabus and other documentation including the method of instruction.
+A minimum of 18 semester hours of legal specialty courses must be taken at FTCC.
+A maximum of 6 semester hours of legal specialty may be accepted as transfer credits.
+A minimum of 10 semester hours of legal specialty courses must be completed through traditional classroom instruction. - Official FTCC transcripts will not be provided until the student has completed the first term of enrollment at the college.